Jaylon Carlies: College career

 In Carlies' freshman season in 2020, he notched eight tackles.
 In week two of the 2021 season, Carlies got his first career start which he took advantage of notching four tackles, an interception, and a forced fumble versus Kentucky.
 In week ten, Carlies had two goal line stops and an interceptions against #1 Georgia.
 In the 2021 season, Carlies totaled 67 tackles with three being for a loss, and a team-leading four interceptions.
 Carlies finished the 2022 season with 81 tackles, a sack, four pass deflections, three interceptions, and a forced fuble.

 In the 2023 Cotton Bowl Carlies led the Tigers with 11 tackles as he helped Missouri beat Ohio State.
 Carlies finished the 2023 season with 64 tackles with four and a half being for a loss, two sacks, five pass deflections, two interceptions, a fumble recovery, and a forced fumble.
 After the conclusion of the 2023 season, Carlies decided to declare for the 2024 NFL draft.

 Carlies finished his career with the Tigers by playing in 49 games making 39 starts where he totaled 221 tackles, three sacks, 17 pass deflections, nine interceptions, three forced fumbles, and a fumble recovery.

 Professional career

 Carlies was drafted by the Indianapolis Colts in the fifth round, with the 151st overall selection, of the 2024 NFL draft.
 Prior to offseason camp, the Colts announced that Carlies would shift from safety to linebacker.

 In rookie training camp, the Colts carried through on their promise and by the end of July he had risen to third on the team's linebacker depth chart, behind starters Zaire Franklin and E. J. Speed.
 He played in 10 games with six starts as a rookie, recording 36 tackles, one sack and one pass deflection.

 On April 21, 2025, general manager Chris Ballard announced that Carlies had undergone surgery to repair a shoulder injury.
+He was activated from injured reserve on December 6, allowing him to make his season debut in Week 14 against the Jacksonville Jaguars.